By Edy Werder — IT Consultant & Tech Blogger

 With our SSH key ready, let’s apply it to the Synology NAS.

-Step 4: Enable SSH on Synology NAS:
+Step 4: Enable SSH service on Synology NAS:

 Step 5: Adding the ssh directory (authorized keys) to Synology NAS: